 The park has won several awards for its designs.

-In addition, Gardens by the bay is known for its beautiful composition of flora and fauna.
+In addition, Gardens by the bay is known for its beautiful flora and fauna.

-With its inventive architecture, exquisite arrangement of its gardens, and impeccable cleanliness, Gardens by the Bay is one of the best places to visit in Singapore for couples.
+With its unique architecture, perfect arrangement of its gardens and cleanliness, Gardens by the Bay is one of the best places to visit in Singapore for couples.

 What are the must-see attractions at Gardens by the Bay?

-- The Supertree Grove and OCBC Skyway – The glowing giants known as “supertrees” are actually vertical gardens.
+- The Supertree Grove and OCBC Skyway – The glowing giants known as “supertrees” are vertical gardens.
 They are most beautiful at night, when they light up in an almost fairy-like fashion.
-The OCBC Skyway takes you into the canopy of this Supertree Grove and gives you a fantastic view of the surrounding gardens.
+The OCBC Skyway takes you into the canopy of this Supertree Grove and gives you a bird eye view of the surrounding gardens.

-- Cloud Forest – The cloud forest is a greenhouse that recreates cool tropical mountain environments using air conditioning and jet vapor.
-Ascend the 42-meter tall “Cloud Mountain” by elevator and meander down the winding path, which takes you through the verdure.
+- Cloud Forest – The cloud forest is a greenhouse that mimics cool tropical mountain environments using air conditioning and jet vapor.
+Ascend the 42-meter tall “Cloud Mountain” by elevator and walk down the winding path, which takes you through the verdure.

 - Flower Dome – In contrast to Cloud Forest, Flower Dome replicates warm Mediterranean and semi-arid climates.
 Marvel at the strange-looking plants from exotic places or the bright colors of the flower field.